WHERE THE LIVING'S EASY

 The Johnson

 When it comes to cool boutique hotels, Brisbane has great options.
 In Spring Hill, The Johnson is a gorgeous Art Series Hotel celebrating the abstract works of Michael Johnson.
 Nearby on the city fringe, the New Inchcolm Hotel & Suites is a charming one set in an old 1920s art deco building.
-Then there is graffiti-covered Tryp Hotel in the heart of edgy Fortitude Valley, or renovated Queenslander Spicers Balfour in nearby suburban New Farm.
+Then there is graffiti-covered Constance Hotel in the heart of edgy Fortitude Valley, or renovated Queenslander Spicers Balfour in nearby suburban New Farm.
 Take your pick.

 The Gresham